tsegall/fta/README.md

 * Finite - captures any finite type (e.g. ISO-3166-2 (Country codes), US States, ...).
 Implemented via a supplied list with the valid elements enumerated.
 * RegExp - captures any type that can be expressed via a Regular Expression (e.g. SSN).
 Implemented via a set of Regular Expressions used to match against.

-Note: The Stream Name can be used to bias detection of the incoming data and/or solely determine the detection.
+Note: The Context (the current Stream Name and other field names) can be used to bias detection of the incoming data and/or solely determine the detection.

 ```json
 [